Gioye/Qorath-Vexral/README.md

 # Qorath Vexral
 Qorath Vexral is a do-it-all open source discord bot (https://dsc.gg/qorath) It might not be 100% open source, but atleast it mostly is.
+All pull requests merged here will update the bot (excluding Python pull requests)

 ## BDScript
 This Is The Best Option For Qorath Vexral.